-11 Link US will transform LAUS from a "stub-end" station to a "run-through tracks" station by extending tracks south over U.S. Route 101.
+9 Link US will transform LAUS from a "stub-end" station to a "run-through tracks" station by extending tracks south over U.S. Route 101.
 The project will add a new passenger concourse that will provide improved operational flexibility for rail service.
-More information is available at http://metro.net/projects/link-us.
+More information is available at metro.net/projects/link-us.

-12 Metro Link US Notice of Determination (June 2019) available at https://media.metro.net/projects_studies/regionalrail/ LINKUS FEIR/LinkUS Notice of Determination.pdf
+10 Metro Link US Notice of Determination (June 2019) available at https://ceqanet.opr.ca.gov/2016051071/3/Attachment/ J9R7Bx.